-Group Cycle = the internal clock sampling period $\times$ the total number of sample channels $\times$ group cycles + AD chips conversion time + inter-group interval
+Group Cycle = the internal clock sampling period \times the total number of sample channels \times Loops of group + AD chips conversion time + Group Interval

-External signal cycle = (cycle signal points / group cycles) × Group cycle

-External signal frequency = 1 / external signal cycle
+External signal cycle = (cycle signal points / Loops of group) × Group Cycle External signal frequency = 1 / external signal cycle

-Under the external clock mode: (a fixed-frequency external clock) Group Cycle = external clock cycle External signal cycle = (cycle signal points / group cycles) × group cycle External signal frequency = 1 / external signal cycle
+Under the external clock mode: (a fixed-frequency external clock) Group Cycle = external clock cycle External signal cycle = (cycle signal points / Loops of group) × Group Cycle External signal frequency = 1 / external signal cycle

+Formula Notes:

-Formula Notes: The internal sampling clock cycle = 1 / (AD Para.
-Frequency) The total number of sampling channels = AD Para.
+The internal sampling clock cycle = 1 / (AD Para.
+Frequency)

+The total number of sampling channels = AD Para.
 Last Channel - AD Para.
+First Channel + 1

+Loops of group == ADPara.LoopsOfGroup

-First Channel + 1 Cycles of Group = AD Para.
-Loops of Group AD Chips conversion time = see "AD Analog Input Function" parameter Inter-group interval = AD Para.
-Group Interval Signal Cycle Points = with the display of the waveform signal in test procedures, we can use the mouse to measure the signal cycle points.
+AD Chips conversion time = see "AD Analog Input Function" parameter

+Group Interval = AD Para.
+Group Interval

+Signal Cycle Points = with the display of the waveform signal in test procedures, we can use the mouse to measure the signal cycle points.

 Under the internal clock mode, for example, sample two-channel 0, 1, and then 0 and 1 become a group.
-Sampling frequency (Frequency) = 100000Hz (cycle is 10uS), cycles of group is 1, inter-group interval (Group Interval) = 50uS, then the acquisition process is to collect a set of data first, including a data of channel 0 and a data of channel 1.
-We need 10uS to sample the two data, 20uS to convert the data from the two channels.
-After the conversion time of an AD chip, AD will automatically cut-off to enter into the waiting state until the 50uS group interval ends.
+Sampling frequency (Frequency) = 100000Hz (cycle is 10μ s), Loops of group is 1, Group Interval = 50μ s, then the acquisition process is to collect a set of data first, including a data of channel 0 and a data of channel 1.
+We need 10uS to sample the two data, 20μ s to convert the data from the two channels.
+After the conversion time of an AD chip, AD will automatically cut-off to enter into the waiting state until the 50μ s group interval ends.
 We start the next group, begin to convert the data of channel 0 and 1, and then enter into the waiting state again, and the conversion is going on in this way, as the diagram following shows: